Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/peer_review.md

 - Can you think of potential problems (endogeneity, no parallel trends, messy data) with the methodology?
 - What confused you about the proposal?
 - Does the hook align with the question?

+## Pedagogical goals

+1. Learn how an intelligent reader digests your work.
+2. Learn how to give constructive feedback.
+3. Learn how to receive constructive feedback.
+4. Use GitHub Discussion to give feedback.
+5. Further refine your thesis question and methodology.